 To contrast with the somewhat diminutive filet cultivars, I’m now going to explore the opposite end of the bush bean spectrum – varieties with particularly long pods.

 While they may not be as long as Chinese long beans, these long-podded varieties can give you more bean for your buck – and still have that familiar green bean taste.

 ‘Big Kahuna’ is a bit of a paradox.
 It produces the largest pods of the 35 varieties presented here – yet these mammoth bush beans hang from compact plants that easily adapt to containers.

 ‘Big Kahuna’ produces green snaps that can reach a monster length of 11 inches, while still remaining crisp and tender and keeping their delicious, nutty flavor.

-Compact plants grow to 24 inches in height and are well behaved enough to grow in containers.
+Compact plants grow to 24 inches in height.

 ‘Big Kahuna’ will come to maturity in 57 days after planting.

 If you’re ready to catch a wave, dude, you can find ‘Big Kahuna’ seeds in 2-ounce packets, for purchase exclusively at Burpee.